AmateurECE/Kernel-Factory/README.md

 script in conjunction.

 The volume `shared-workspace` is a location on a ***case-sensitive*** filesystem.
-By default, the completed image is placed here under the directory `kernel.build`.
-The user should take note, as the `kernel-build` directory is removed, along with its contents, whenever a build is started.
-Additionally, the user may place sources to build on this volume, as long as the corresponding `Makefile`s are edited accordingly.

-Because this is the default behavior, the user should ensure that the container is started with a mounted volume at the path `/shared-workspace`.
-If this directory does not exist, the custom Makefile provided in the image will complain and exit.
+It is not used by the container by default, but the user may find it helpful for transferring built kernels to and from the container.

 ### The Intended Workflow ###

-A `bash` script is included for convenience, which wraps the major Docker commands in nifty little script calls.
+A Bash script is included for convenience, which wraps the major Docker commands in nifty little script calls.
 Below is a summary of the functionality provided.

 ```
+popcorn start	# Start the container
 popcorn go		# Connect to the container via ssh.
-popcorn stop	# Stop the container.
 ```

-From the root of the `kernel-factory` directory, run `make` with the target architecture, then `cd linux-stable` into the repository and build as normal.
+From the root of the `kernel-factory` directory, run `./configure` with the target architecture, then `cd linux-stable` into the repository and build as normal.
 Architectures supported by the makefile are listed below.
 The `kernel-factory` directory contains two entries:

-- `Makefile`: This makefile sets the environment to use the build tools for the desired architecture.
+- `configure`: This makefile sets the environment to use the build tools for the desired architecture.
 The process for using this Makefile is given below.
 - `linux-stable/`: This is a checked out copy of the `linux-stable` repository.

 ```
 cd /kernel-factory
-make <arch> # Where <arch> is in {x86_64, arm[hf], aarch64, powerpc[64]}
+./configure <arch> # Where <arch> is in {x86_64, arm[hf], aarch64, powerpc[64]}
 ```

-If building using the custom streamlined Makefile, the image is automatically placed into the directory at `/shared-workspace` as noted above.

 To exit the container, the user simply runs `exit` (as if exiting an ssh session).